jessicasu123/strategize/doc/GameFileFormat.md

   > Specify ConvertibleNeighborFinder from the appendix below based on neighbors the game's piece can impact; String

   "SpecialPieceIndex": 0,
+  > * Default 0
-  > Default 0; relevant for games that have special pieces (Eg: Checkers has kings at index 1 of their PlayerStates ArrayList); int
+  > * Relevant for games that have special pieces (Eg: Checkers has kings at index 1 of their PlayerStates ArrayList); int

   "EmptyState": 0,
   > Empty state for that game's pieces; int